Colorado State Capitol

 Restoring the People’s Building

-Initially, we were engaged along with our comprehensive team of assembled artisans to address the severe structural deterioration of the dome.
-Our work was painstaking and detailed, requiring strict adherence to preservation standards.
-We brought in cast iron experts from Salt Lake City and disassembled the dome piece by piece.
-We removed the original copper, replaced it with new, and had 24-karat Colorado gold milled into leaf by Italian artisans.
-More than 140,000 gold leaf sheets were used in the repair, creating a sheath of gold on the dome one eight-thousandth of a millimeter thick.
+Initially, the design team along with skilled artisans tackled the dome’s severe structural deterioration with strict adherence to preservation standards.
+Then, cast iron experts from Salt Lake City to dismantle the dome, replacing its copper with new material and adorning it with 24-karat Colorado gold leaf meticulously crafted by Italian artisans.
+Over 140,000 gold leaf sheets were used creating a sheath of gold on the dome one eight-thousandth of a millimeter thick.

-Following the dome restoration, we replaced the slate and copper roof and restored the exterior granite façade and the Capitol’s windows.
-Over the past decade, we’ve restored the entire exterior of the people’s building, strengthening it for the next 100 years.
+Following the dome restoration, we replaced the slate and copper roof and restored the exterior granite façade and the Capitol’s windows, ensuring its strength and beauty for generations to come.

 Gold on the Dome